-Secretary of Defense Environmental Award Category Natural Resources Conservation - Small Installation/Civil Works Facility
+Secretary of Defense Environmental Award Category Natural Resources Conservation - Small Installation

-Installation: Presented to small installations or civil works facilities with 10,000 acres or less total acreage and can include leased, military-owned, or administered outlying ranges or training practice areas.
+Installation: Presented to small installations with 10,000 acres or less and can include leased, military-owned, or administered outlying ranges or training practice areas.
 The winner will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will each receive a plaque and a Secretary of Defense certificate.
+Honorable mentions will receive a Secretary of Defense certificate.

 Introduction: Describe the mission, approximate civilian and military population (unless classified), and total acreage of the nominee.
-To be eligible for natural/cultural resources awards, installations or civil works facility must have an approved Integrated Natural Resources Management Plan (INRMP).
-List the total acres under the nominee's INRMP, followed by a description of the component acreage under the natural resources management program, e.g., improved, semi-improved, and unimproved acreage; acres of managed forests, wildlife, grazing, agriculture, unique natural areas, lakes, or wetlands; miles of streams or coastline; and acres available for hunting, fishing, and other outdoor recreation.
-List significant natural features of the nominee, such as geological, botanical, and archaeological assets.
+To be eligible for natural resources awards, installations must have an approved and up-to-date Integrated Natural Resources Management Plan (INRMP).
+List the total acres under the nominee's INRMP, followed by a description of the component acreage under the natural resources management program (e.g. improved, semi-improved, and unimproved acreage; acres of managed forests, wildlife, grazing, agriculture, unique natural areas, lakes, or wetlands; miles of streams or coastline; and acres available for hunting, fishing, and other outdoor recreation).
+List significant natural features of the nominee, such as geological and botanical assets.

-Background: Provide the dates of preparation and revision of the nominee's INRMP as well as the date of last INRMP review with state and federal regulatory agencies.
+Background: If appropriate, provide the dates of completion and revision of the nominee's INRMP.
 List the cooperative agreements that support the INRMP and their dates of preparation and revision.
 Describe the organization and staffing of the nominee's natural resources management program and progress made to incorporate requirements identified in the INRMP into the nominee's environmental management system.
 Describe any committees or boards that influence the nominee's natural resources management program.